drivera123/LDRS500/so-what-now-what.md

 Northouse chapter 15 Gender and Leadership

 Nugent, J., Pollack, A. & D. Travis. _The Day to day experiences of workplace inclusion and exclusion_. \(2016\).
 Retrieved from [http://www.catalyst.org/system/files/the\_day\_to\_day\_experiences\_of\_workplace\_inclusion\_and\_exclusion.pdf](http://www.catalyst.org/system/files/the_day_to_day_experiences_of_workplace_inclusion_and_exclusion.pdf)

+**By the end of this unit students will be able to answer**

+What does the research say about how human behavior differs for men and women?

+What are the obstacles encountered by women leaders?

 Learning Activities